Sylvia Walker: Race and the disability rights movement

 Prior to the 1990s, the disability rights movement of the 1960s and 1970s focused around forming a communal disabled identity and finding empowerment through the ideas of the independent living movement.
 Unlike the federally funded HUTRC, independent living activists rejected the ideas of federal disability policy claiming that it made disabled people dependent on the government and thus made assumptions about their capabilities.
 They argued that government social programs like Social Security excluded disabled people who were deemed unable to work.
 Walker identified this same problem in her own work and sought to create programs where people with any kind of disability, regardless of the severity, could be prepared for suitable employment in the field of their choice.
 Walker's own work with the HURTC reflects some of the goals of the independent living movement which included creating a network of centers for disabled people to learn self-advocacy and determination as well as create a united disabled community with a political voice.

 However, unlike the majority white leaders of the independent living movement as well as the Center for Independent Living, Walker centered her research and work on disabled people of color, stressing that race is an important factor when meeting their needs.
 Race and white supremacy play a role in discussions of disability and disability policy.
 In the nineteenth and twentieth centuries, scientific racism equated whiteness with physical superiority and fitness and used race, as well as disability, to exclude people of color from public protections.
-In a congressional debate on the ADA, the racially coded language of welfare recipient was used to argue that the good in the bill came from turning people with disabilities from dependents on the government to productive and employable citizens.
-The independent living moved failed to include black disability rights activists in their work and their push for a singular disabled identity excluded the particular issues facing disabled people of color.
+In a congressional debate on the Americans with Disabilities Act of 1990, the racially coded language of welfare recipient was used to argue that the good in the bill came from turning people with disabilities from dependents on the government to productive and employable citizens.
+The independent living movement failed to include black disability rights activists in their work and their push for a singular disabled identity excluded the particular issues facing disabled people of color.

 Death and legacy

-Walker is noted as a trailblazer within the disability rights movement for her work uplifting disabled people of color who had previously gone unaddressed.
+Within the disability rights movement, Walker is considered a significant figure, based on her career dedicated to uplifting disabled people of color whose needs had previously gone unaddressed.

 In 2000, Walker received the Keeper of the Flame Award from the NAACP in honor of her work with black disabled youth.
 Walker died on February 6, 2004, in New York City due to health complications.